Be honest. Should you be eating more oily fish?

 Hunting for the perfect Oil Spray Bottle that is practical, but will also look good on your bench top?
 Click here for the latest designs at a range of price points.

 Note: The exact time that the salmon needs to cook will depend on the thickness of the piece of fish (the thicker, the longer) and your personal preference.

 Remember also that fish will continue to cook further when it comes out of the air fryer, so remove it whilst still slightly under and it should be perfect by the time you eat it.
 Another tip is, if your piece of fish is fatter at one end than the other, start eating it from the thin end.
 That’s because it will give the thicker end more time to continue cooking.

 More Flavour Combinations:

 Baked salmon has a delicious, rich flavour and tastes great as it is, with just a sprinkle of salt and pepper.
+That’s why we’ve chosen this as our best air fryer baked salmon recipe.
 However, it also goes really well with the following rubs: